-100% of disadvantaged children have made expected progress from the previous summer in all year groups.
-All pupils in year 6 made better than expected progress in all subjects with the exception of one pupil in writing.
-Two pupils had made outstanding progress in reading and writing and all three made outstanding progress in Maths, which was well above the average
+100% of disadvantaged children have made at least the expected progress from the previous summer in all year groups.
+Some pupils made better than expected progress in reading, writing and maths.
+Progress was made by all pupils in all year groups.